hhimmelreich/hri-robot-vendor/README.md

 # hri-robot-vendor
 This is the repository for our group project

-"Robot vs. Human Vendor: Influence on Spending Behaviour in Human-Robot Interactions using Virtual Reality"
+**"Robot vs. Human Vendor: Influence on Spending Behaviour in Human-Robot Interactions using Virtual Reality"**

 for the course Human-Robot Interaction at the University of Osnabrueck in the WS 2021/22.

 We planned, implemented and conducted a VR experiment to answer the following research question:

-"Robot vs Human vendor - Who is more effective in increasing the spending behaviour of human customers?"
+**"Robot vs Human vendor - Who is more effective in influencing the spending behaviour of human customers?"**

 ### Abstract of the report: